wendelpena/Automated-dog-treat-labeler/README.md

 # Automated-dog-treat-labeler

 Capstone project for Mechatronics & Robotics 2024.
-Automate the dog treat labeling process using an ABB robotic arm and computer vision to locate treats.
+Automate the dog treat labeling process using a 3D-printed gripper, ABB robotic arm, and computer vision to locate/grab treats on a table.

 Sponsored by [Open Range Natural Dog Treats](https://openrangepettreats.com/)